-- Agoraphobia is a fear of being outside or otherwise being in a situation from which one either cannot escape or from which escaping would be difficult or humiliating.
+- Agoraphobia is a fear of being outdoors or otherwise being in a situation from which one either cannot escape or from which escaping would be difficult or embarrassing.

 - Like other phobias, agoraphobia often goes unreported, probably because many phobia sufferers find ways to avoid the situations to which they are phobic.

 - Agoraphobia often co-occurs with panic disorder.

-- Agoraphobia occurs alone in less than 1% to almost 7% of the population, more often in girls and women compared to boys and men.
+- Agoraphobia occurs alone in less than 1% to nearly 7% of the population, more often in girls and women compared to boys and men.

 - There are a number of theories about what can cause agoraphobia, including a response to repeated exposure to anxiety-provoking events or a reaction to internal emotional conflicts.

 - As with other mental disorders, a number of factors usually contribute to the development of agoraphobia, it tends to run in families, and for some people, there may be a clear genetic factor involved in its development.

-- Symptoms of agoraphobia include anxiety and subsequent avoidance of being in a situation in which one will have a panic attack, when in a situation from which escape is not possible, or is difficult or embarrassing.
+- Symptoms of agoraphobia include anxiety and resulting avoidance of being in a situation in which one will have a panic attack, when in a situation from which escape is not possible, or is difficult or humiliating.

-- The panic attacks associated with agoraphobia, like all panic attacks, may involve intense fear, disorientation, rapid heartbeat, dizziness, or diarrhea.
+- The panic attacks associated with agoraphobia, like all panic attacks, may involve intense fear, disorientation, shortness of breath, rapid heartbeat, dizziness, or diarrhea.

-- The situations that people with agoraphobia avoid and the environments that cause people with balance disorders to feel disoriented are sometimes quite similar, leading some cases of agoraphobia to be classified as vestibular function agoraphobia.
+- The situations that people with agoraphobia avoid and those cause people with balance disorders to feel disoriented are sometimes quite similar, leading some cases of agoraphobia to be considered vestibular function agoraphobia.

 - Agoraphobia tends to begin by adolescence or early adulthood.

-- Suffering from virtually any other anxiety disorder increases the risk of developing agoraphobia.
+- Suffering from any other anxiety disorder increases the risk of developing agoraphobia.

 - Symptoms of agoraphobia should be treated when the signs and symptoms of the associated anxiety are not easily, quickly, and clearly relieved.